heterodb/pg-strom/man/gpucache.md

 The options that can be given to the argument of the line trigger are shown below.

 `max_num_rows=NROWS` (default: 10485760)
-:   Specify the number of rows that can be allocated on the GPU cache.
+:   Specify the number of rows that can be allocated on GPU Cache.
-:   Just as with PostgreSQL tables, the GPU cache needs to retain updated rows prior to commit for visibility control, so `max_num_rows` should be specified with some margin.
+:   Just as with PostgreSQL tables, GPU Cache needs to retain updated rows prior to commit for visibility control, so `max_num_rows` should be specified with some margin.
 Note that the old version of the updated/deleted row will be released after the transaction is committed.

 `redo_buffer_size=SIZE` (default: 160m)
 :   Specify the size of REDO Log Buffer.
-You can use k,m and g as the unit.
+You can use k, m and g as the unit.

 `gpu_sync_interval=SECONDS` (default: 5)
-:   If the specified time has passed since the last write to the redo log buffer, REDO Log will be applied to the GPU, regardless of the number of rows updated.
+:   If the specified time has passed since the last write to the REDO Log Buffer, REDO Log will be applied to the GPU, regardless of the number of rows updated.

 `gpu_sync_threshold=SIZE` (default: 25% of `redo_buffer_size`)
 :   When the unapplied REDO Log in the REDO Log Buffer reaches SIZE bytes, it is applied to the GPU side.
-:   You can use k,m and g as the unit.
+:   You can use k, m and g as the unit.
 }

 @ja:###GPUキャッシュのオプション